 Q. What is the difference between your Better Than Roasted brand and the Love Raw Foods brand?

-Q. What is the difference between the Non-Pareil (California) Almonds and the Italian Almonds?
+Q. What is the difference between the Non-Pareil (California) Almonds and the European Almonds?

 The California Almonds have been through a steam treatment as required by California law.
 They are still considered raw.

-The Italian Almonds have not been steam treated, they come from Italy, and have slightly stronger almond flavor.
+The European Almonds have not been steam treated, they come from Spain or Italy, and have slightly stronger almond flavor.